-This article was last updated Jun 12, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 22, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-- The average annual percentage rate (APR) consumers pay on credit card debt is already at an 18-year high, despite historically low interest rates across a variety of consumer credit products.
+- The average annual percentage rate (APR) consumers pay on credit card debt is 15.54%.

 - Delinquency rates remain relatively modest.